 My next three days were spent in Suzhou, Changzhou and Nanjing.
 I had heard Suzhou and Nanjing were pleasant but Changzhou had been described to me as a frontier town and I had quite low expectations.

 Suzhou ended up being my favourite of the Chinese cities I visited.
 The air seemed cleaner and the traditional way of life had been preserved to a much greater extent than other cities.
 Going for a morning run round the old canals was the highlight.
-I was impressed how tastefully the new and old have been integrated in Suzhou.
+I was impressed with how tastefully the new and old have been integrated in Suzhou.
 With the excellent Dulwich College Suzhou being based there, this would probably be my pick of the lot for couples and families looking to settle in China.

 Changzhou also turned out to be a rather pleasant city.
 It is very modern but has been well planned with three city centres.
 The one I stayed at had restaurants and bars surrounding a pretty man-made lake.
 We went down to the building site of the new Oxford International College Changzhou.
 It is a fabulous spot by a huge, very beautiful lake and I was really impressed how the Head, Olly Wells, has turned things around there.